-This mixed-level course is intended for pianists Grade 2-5 who are returning to playing after a long break but who are unsure of their standard.
-Taught in a digital piano suite (one keyboard per student), you will receive individual help on a piece of your choice during supervised practice sessions and enjoy group activities to refresh your knowledge of notation and piano technique.
-Tutor: Gary Preston [external website].
+This mixed-level course is intended for pianists Grade 3-5 who are returning to playing after a long break but who are unsure of their standard.
+You will receive individual help on a piece of your choice during supervised practice sessions and enjoy group activities to refresh your knowledge of notation and piano technique.

 What will we cover?

 - How to practise effectively

 - Refresh your knowledge of music notation